-- 13.4.4.
-Students are responsible for presenting themselves for assessment and examinations at the appropriate times and venues, and submitting relevant information on mitigating circumstances where required. - 13.4.5.
-Where mitigation is requested or self-certified, the student is responsible for seeking academic advice and for considering the impact of the mitigation on their overall assessment load and on their progression through the course of study. - 13.4.6.
-Students may apply for mitigation through self-certification for up to three attempts provided they have not used these opportunities by self-certifying for extensions. - 13.4.7.
-A student is free to decide whether to use a self-certification opportunity or to submit a Mitigation request for consideration by Academic Registry. - 13.4.8.
-Where a student has self-certified for an extension, there is no opportunity to apply for self-certified mitigation.
-However an application for mitigation consideration may still be made to Academic Registry. - 13.4.9.
-Evidence is not required to be submitted with a self-certification, but it must be supplied if requested. - 13.4.10.
-Evidence is not required to be submitted at the same time as the mitigation request, but it may need to be supplied before a mitigation decision can be made, and must be supplied if requested. - 13.4.11.
-Mitigation cannot be requested for an assessment that has been passed. - 13.4.12.
-Where mitigation is self-certified or requested, but subsequently coursework is submitted or any other assessment completed, the mitigation will not stand where a pass mark is achieved in the submitted assessment. - 13.4.13.
-The application of mitigation and self-certified mitigation may be restricted to meet Professional, Statutory or Regulatory Body requirements. - 13.4.14.
-The Mitigation Process cannot consider applications for mitigation where an allegation of Academic Misconduct is proven.
-Students should present any extenuating circumstances to the Academic Misconduct Panels although students should note that they may do this once only.

-13.5.
-How to Submit Mitigation and Extensions

 - 13.5.1.
-Students should submit requests for mitigation and extensions in accordance with the published procedures as approved by Academic Board.
-Where appropriate, mitigation requests will be considered by a Mitigation Panel which will operate as outlined in 13.6 below. - 13.5.2.
-Mitigation self-certification or Mitigation applications are to be submitted no later than the date of the assessment deadline. - 13.5.3.
-Mitigation may be requested beyond this date; any application beyond the date of the assessment deadline must be evidenced.
+Mitigation allows a student a further attempt without penalty if they fail an assessment or do not submit. - 13.5.2.
+Where mitigation is requested or self-certified, the student is responsible for seeking academic advice and for considering the impact of the mitigation on their overall assessment load and on their progression through the course of study. - 13.5.3.
+Where a student has self-certified for an extension, there is no opportunity to apply for self-certified mitigation for the same attempt at the assessment.
+A request for mitigation may still be made, but evidence will need to be provided. - 13.5.4.
+Mitigation cannot be requested for an assessment that has been passed. - 13.5.5.
+Where mitigation is self-certified or requested, but subsequently coursework is submitted or any other assessment completed, the mitigation will not stand where a pass mark is achieved in the submitted assessment. - 13.5.6.
+The application of mitigation and self-certified mitigation may be restricted to meet Professional, Statutory or Regulatory Body requirements. - 13.5.7.
+The Mitigation Process cannot consider applications for mitigation where an allegation of an Academic Offence is proven.
+Students may present any extenuating circumstances to the Academic Offence Panels although students may do this once only.

 13.6.
-Mitigation Requests
+How to Submit Extension and Mitigation Requests

-- 13.6.1.
-All requests for mitigation will be reviewed by Academic Registry to ensure that they meet the criteria at 13.4.2 above.
-Where they meet the criteria, the mitigation will be granted.
-Evidence may be required before a decision can be made. - 13.6.2.
-Requests that are received late, or that when reviewed, do not clearly meet the criteria will be referred by Academic Registry to a Mitigation Panel.
-The Panel membership is: - a) a trained Chair, who should be a member of academic staff, appointed on the authority of the Vice-Chancellor, normally from a different School/College to that of the student being considered; - b) a minimum of one trained staff member, either academic or a senior member of Academic Registry. - 13.6.3.
-A Course or Module Leader or Personal Tutor for a student whose mitigation is under consideration, shall not be a panel member for that consideration. - 13.6.4.
-The Panel will review the application and the evidence and come to a decision on whether the mitigation request is to be accepted or rejected. - 13.6.5.
-Where evidence is pending, the Mitigation Panel may defer a decision, and authorise the Chair to act on their behalf without calling a further Panel.
+13.6.1.
+Students should submit requests for extension and mitigation in accordance with the published procedures as approved by Academic Board.
+Where appropriate, extension and mitigation requests will be considered by an Exceptional Circumstances Panel which will operate as outlined in 13.7 below.

+13.6.2.
+Extension requests or self-certified mitigation requests are to be submitted prior to the original submission deadline.
+Mitigation may be requested after the original submission deadline; any application beyond this date must be evidenced.

 13.7.
+Consideration of Extension and Mitigation Requests

+- 13.7.1.
+All requests will be reviewed by Academic Registry to ensure that they meet the criteria at 13.1.6 above.
+Where they meet the criteria, and these have been self-certified or evidenced, the request will be granted.
+Further evidence or information may be required before a decision can be made. - 13.7.2.
+Requests that when reviewed, do not clearly meet the criteria or are not clearly evidenced will be referred by Academic Registry to an Exceptional Circumstances Panel.
+The Panel membership is: - a) a trained Chair, who should be a member of academic staff, appointed on the authority of the Vice-Chancellor, normally from a different School/College to that of the student being considered: - b) a minimum of one trained staff member, either academic or a senior member of Academic Registry. - 13.7.3.
+A Course or Module Leader or Personal Tutor for a student whose request is under consideration, shall not be a panel member for that consideration. - 13.7.4.
+The Panel will review the application and the evidence and come to a decision on whether the request is to be accepted or rejected. - 13.7.5.
+Where evidence is pending, the Exceptional Circumstances Panel may defer a decision, and authorise the Chair to act on their behalf without calling a further Panel.

-Outcome of the Mitigation Review or Mitigation Panel Consideration
+13.8.
+Outcome of the Review or Exceptional Circumstances Panel Consideration